Echateauneu/appcontrol-documentation/docs/en/agents.md

 If you need to communicate with the agent from another computer, you should need to create a firewall rule to open the agent's port.

-In the case the agent's port is 12567, the command above creates the correct rule on the firewall.
+In this case the agent's port is 12567, the command above creates the correct rule on the firewall.

 Run cmd.exe (with Administrative permissions) and then execute the following command.